 Housing and Meals:

 Room and board paid to University of Nottingham.
-Exchange students are guaranteed university allocated housing if applied for by the deadline August 1 (fall) and January 15 (spring).
+Full-year exchange students are guaranteed university housing if applied for by the deadline August 1 (fall) and January 15 (spring).
+There is limited spots for semester students, so students should apply as early as possible.
 Students apply online once they have been accepted and notified of their University of Nottingham student ID number.
 The majority of the rooms are single occupancy and the price varies depending on the type of accommodation you choose.
 The options are fully catered (19 meals each week included), semi-catered, or self-catered.

 For more information on how to apply, please review the Apply/Register section of our website.